Workplace Safety Tips – Hazardous Chemicals in the Workplace

 Their findings in 2002 led to new safety recommendations, which are the Board’s principal tool for achieving positive change.
 When recommended actions have been completed to the Board’s satisfaction through a vote, then it can be closed.

-What should your company do to keep you safe?
+What should your company do to keep you safe workplace?

 The chemicals or substances contained include all substances that the National Institute for Occupational Safety and Health (NIOSH) has established recommended exposure limits (RELs) for and those with permissible exposure limits (PELs) as found in the Occupational Safety and Health Administration (OSHA) General Industry Air Contaminants Standard (29 CFR 1910.1000).